 2. Portobello Pumpkin Ravioli With Sage and Walnut Pesto

 This dish of Portobello Pumpkin Ravioli With Sage and Walnut Pesto by Medha Swaminathan is made to impress.
-Pumpkin and sage is a classic flavor combination that can’t be beat.
-These hearty pumpkin ravioli are packed with Portobello mushroom filling and topped with a chunky sage and walnut pesto!
+Pumpkin and sage is a classic flavor combination that can’t be beaten.
+These hearty pumpkin ravioli are packed with Portobello mushroom filling and topped with chunky sage and walnut pesto!

 3. Stuffed Seitan Roast

 Source: Stuffed Seitan Roast

 Sure you can buy a vegan roast but why not make your own?
 This Stuffed Seitan Roast by Josephine Watmore can be made in the morning and left to cool before things get too hectic.
 The seitan roast is packed with a flavorful stuffing and then topped with a sweet and tangy maple-mustard glaze.
 Get your carving knife ready!

 4. Pecan and Mushroom Wellington

 Source: Pecan and Mushroom Wellington

 This deliciously flaky and warm Pecan and Mushroom Wellington by Katie Culpin and Josh Bailey is a gorgeous dinner treat for any time of the year.
 A pastry sheet is filled with a savory and herbed mixture of mushrooms and pecans, topped with a lattice layer of strips, and then baked until golden brown.
 The crispiness of the pastry is so tantalizingly tasty, and pairs wonderfully with a fresh salad or roasted vegetables.